 The Stereo Wall is a 3D immersive environment similar to the CAVE, but contains only one wall and uses the same controls and tracking as the CAVE.
 It provides a development type environment for scientists and engineers to try out their data sets in preparation for use in the CAVE or while CAVE is in use for other experiments.

 The AVL contains a virtual reality headset for the researchers for testing in solo or in their own laboratories.
 This enables a portable and fully immersive experience for the scientist without having to install a CAVE in their building.
 The AVL is developing a number of software solutions that allow the researchers to use the same software on their desktop, virtual reality headset, and in the CAVE.

 About Mobile Devices

 The AVL provides scientists and engineers the change to use the immersive environments with mobile devices such as tablets and phones for a deployable solution about the laboratory environment without any special setup.
-These devices when used with the CAVE allow interactions with the data inside the CAVE.
-Outside the CAVE and AVL, these allow the user to take their results to show to anyone and anywhere.
+These devices, when used with the CAVE, allow interactions with the data inside the CAVE.
+Outside the CAVE and AVL, these allow the user to take their results to show to anyone, anywhere.

 - CAES operates the AVL as a user facility so universities, government agencies, and industry can use it to solve various technical and research problems

 - CAES and Idaho National Laboratory (INL) have provided three portable 3-D visualization systems to Boise State University, Idaho State University, and University of Idaho to help bolster their modeling and simulation capabilities